RustomAlexios/IMPALIB/README.md

         python3 main_ksat.py --filteringFlag=True --threshold=-0.0001 --nITER=200 --PPElements=2 --alpha=0.5 --var=8 --randomTestFlag=True --nConstraints=200 --nVariables=90 --kVariable=5 --PPFlag=True
     ```

-**Note**: Currently this option looks for a relevant sample dataset in the `data` directory, one directory up from the current working directory.
+    > ***NOTE***: Currently this option looks for a relevant sample dataset in the `data` directory, one directory up from the current working directory.
 This will be fixed in a future version.

 ## **Requirements and Installation**

 * A C++ $11$ - compatible compiler
 * Python $3.9.7$

+## **Unit Testing**

+Please refer to the README file for the [Unit Testing](test/README.md) framework.

-* To perform unit testing: randomized simulations using a pure Python code and a Python wrapper around a C++ code are carried out for both applications.
+>***NOTE:*** To perform unit testing: randomized simulations using a pure Python code and a Python wrapper around a C++ code are carried out for both applications.
 A checking routine on the stored numpy files is executed to compare results.
 An external library called [cnpy](https://github.com/rogersce/cnpy) is used to save and load numpy arrays in C++

-## **Unit Testing**

-Refer to the README file for the [Unit Testing](test/README.md) framework.

 ## **License**